EthanAI/ParkingGarageApp/README.md

     		Acceleration seems not useful. y is acceleration? (who knows, phone can move)

-        	+Use GPS speed to activate disactivate if no BT in car
+        	+Use GPS speed to activate disactivate if no BT in car +Make dataAnalyzer count all turns for my use

 	Bugs:
 		XGraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
 			XWas a problem to appending final info to the front of the file GPS info not updating on the output.
+Pretty sure we're listening, not getting saved?
+			We're just feeding itself its own value -_-.
+			Expand headers to have network and gps versions Store each location type in each reading
+			Output both location types in toFormattedString
-Pretty sure we're listening, not getting saved? xSignal strength seems to be recording after the sensors should be turned off.
+			Adjust dataAnalyzer to use the new column Eventually pick a single location as winner and discard the other one xSignal strength seems to be recording after the sensors should be turned off.
     	+Strange jumps sometimes
     		Maybe problems with low refresh rate?